mobile app bar

 • Josh Allen: 16/22 (72.7%), 127 yards; 10 carries, 20 yards, 2 TD

-If you looked at each man’s final stat line, you’d believe Jackson was the much better player in the game.
-But turnovers, as they always seem to, gave the winning team a much larger margin for error.
-And at the end of the day, the Bills capitalized on the Ravens’ misfortune.
+If you look at each man’s final stat line, you’d believe Jackson was the much better player in the game.
+But as always, turnovers gave the winning team a much larger margin for error.
+Ultimately, the Bills capitalized on the Ravens’ misfortune.

 About the author